GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

 This is especially true for people on poor connections, on mobile, in a hurry, or under stress.

 Poorly designed sign-in forms get high bounce rates.
-Each bounce means a lost and disgruntled user—not just a missed sign-in opportunity.
+Each bounce could mean a lost and disgruntled user—not just a missed sign-in opportunity.

 [Stats for sign-up/sign-in bounce rates.]

+If you would prefer to learn these best practices with a hands-on tutorial, check out the Sign-in best practices codelab.

+Here is an example of a sign-in form that demonstrates all of the best practices:

+[Add Glitch.]

 ## Checklist

-* Use meaningful HTML elements: form, input, label and button.
+* [Use meaningful HTML elements](#use-meaningful-html): form, input, label and button.
 * Label every input with a &lt;label&gt;.
 * Use element attributes to access built-in browser features: type, name, autocomplete, required, autofocus.
 * Use `name="new-password"` for a sign-up password input.